the-Dev-js/test/README.md

 2. The frontend sends the request to a Supabase Edge Function
 3. The Edge Function calls Qloo API to get cultural insights for the target market
 4. Cultural data is combined with the user's question to create an enhanced prompt
-5. The enhanced prompt is sent to an LLM (OpenAI or Gemini) for intelligent analysis
+5. The enhanced prompt is sent to Gemini for intelligent analysis
 6. The AI response is returned to the user with actionable cultural insights

 ## Architecture

 ```
-Frontend (React) → Supabase Edge Function → Qloo API + LLM APIs → Response
+Frontend (React) → Supabase Edge Function → Qloo API + Gemini API → Response
 ```

 This architecture ensures: